COPING WITH MIDDLE AGE AND AGING

 At some point as we get older, our perspective of life changes.
 Rather than thinking of our life from birth to our present age, we begin thinking in terms of the time we have left.

 Erik Erikson, a noted analyst who created a developmental framework for all stages of life, discusses how at this point, like at all stages, we have choices we can make.
 We can despair that time is running out, or we can view this as a wake-up call to focus on areas of importance to us and even develop new interests.
 Those in the first category will say “This is who and what I am” or “It is too late now.”
 Others look for the opportunities.
 I have one client who had to retire and has learned that he has an interest in listening to opera he had been unaware of before.
-Another client who had been divorced at 75 found a new wife to love who accepted him much more than his prior wife of many years.
-A third used this time to become closer to family and friends, to become a better grandmother than she had been a mother.
+Another client who had been divorced at 75 found a new husband to love who accepted her much more than her prior husband of many years.
+A third used this time to become closer to family and friends, to become a better grandfather than he had been a father.

 Robert G. Peck, Ph.D., a psychologist, subdivided Erikson’s final stage into middle age and old age.
 In middle age, he discusses “valuing wisdom vs. valuing physical powers.”
 Clearly as we get older our physical strength declines, aches and pains increase, and youthful looks decrease.
 The less we are able to accept these changes and the more we focus on them, the more likely we are to get depressed.
 On the other hand we have a wealth of experience younger people do not have and can use our accrued wisdom to guide us.
-It was more likely the older individuals questioned banks and real estate agents recommending they buy houses beyond their means a few years ago, with the adage “real estate always go up, so you have nothing to worry about!”
-The young were seeing this as an opportunity to fulfill their dreams and not realizing whatever has gone up can also come down—possibly by a huge amount.
-It was the older people, who had seen fads come and go, who bought what they knew they could afford, even if values went down.
-They were viewed as foolish, old timers, but at the end of the day they were the people who still had their homes!
+It was more likely the older individuals who questioned the "dot-coms," internet startup companies that were growing very rapidly with high stock valuations and no profits.
+The young were seeing this as a new age and bought into anything with internet connections.
+It was the older people, who had seen fads come and go, who limited the amount of money they invested in these new wonder companies.
+They were viewed as foolish, old timers, but at the end of the day they were the people who still had a lot of investments intact!

 When we approach events such as these and other significant life transitions, we can realize that our lives have been full of marvelous experiences, made even more meaningful by our struggles and losses!